microsoft/playwright/docs/src/api/python.md

 * langs: python
 - returns: <[EventContextManager]>

-Performs action and wait for the next navigation.
+Performs action and waits for the next navigation.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.